turingschool-examples/backend_mod_1_prework/day_1/questions.md

    One way to get input from the user is the gets.chomp method.

 1. Name and describe two common string methods.
+    .size: Returns the number of characters in a string .include?: Returns "true" is a certain phrase is included in a string